social-streets/the-slice/site-template/src/data/articles/little-history-of-the-east-end-dee-gordon-book-review.md

   - "features"
 featuredImage: "/images/Little-History-East-End-book-cover-1500.jpg"
 author: "tabitha.potts"
-excerpt: "It’s very impressive how much careful research and detail Gordon manages to include while covering such a long period of history and making it short, readable and entertaining."
+description: "It’s very impressive how much careful research and detail Gordon manages to include while covering such a long period of history and making it short, readable and entertaining."
 ---

 Our book reviewer Tabitha Potts reads the _Little History of the East End_, which is a compact little hardback by Dee Gordon sketching the broad strokes of how the East End evolved through time, with a special focus its more ancient origins, from the Stone Age to the Romans.